MersenneTwister-Lab/LowWAFOMSobol/index.md

 master thesis.

 ##Information
-- version 1.0 on CRAN has bugs, please use version 1.1 or later.
+- version 1.1.1, bug fixed version, is now on CRAN.
 - LowWAFOMSobol 1.0 is now available in CRAN.

 ##Link